Kubota Starter Relay Problems: Diagnose & Fix

 3

-Turn the ignition key to the start position and listen closely for a relay click near the relay location.
-Hearing a distinct, firm click means the relay coil is energizing and the relay is likely functional.
-A faint or no click suggests coil or control circuit issues.
-Remember, the relay click is softer than the solenoid click, so differentiating the sounds is important.
+Listen test — turn key to START and listen near the relay.
+A distinct firm click means the coil is energizing and relay is likely functional.
+A faint or absent click indicates coil or control circuit failure.
+The relay click is softer than the solenoid click — position your ear near the fuse box not the starter motor.

 4